 - Rewind feature works very well

 - Star Fox 2 released, for the first time ever

 - You need to hit the console’s reset button to change games

 - Slimmer game selection than NES Classic

 Why you should buy this: It has 20 of the best games ever made for only $80 (retail price).

 Who it's for: Nintendo fans old and new, and those who grew up with video games.

-With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them.
+With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them through retro gaming.
 There's even a CRT filter option mimicking the look of your old television.

 With the addition of a save-state feature, playing old Nintendo games on the SNES Classic is significantly less frustrating than it was 25 years ago, and when you're ready to sit down and game with a buddy, classics like Super Mario Kart and Street Fighter II Turbo: Hyper Fighting give you a chance to compete for bragging rights.